PoCInnovation/Pool2022/Software/day05/React/README.md

 ## Step 5 - Your first dashoard

-Now that you have solid foundations, it's time to go further !
+Now that you have solid foundations, it's time to go further!

 You have a Home page, a Register page and a Login page.
-What's missing ?
-A Dashboard page !
+What's missing?
+A Dashboard page!

 Let's now play with artists :rocket:

 To see what is an `Artist`, check the [API doc](../resources/README.md).

-Create a Dashboard page listing some artists, with the following url : `/dashboard`.
+Create a Dashboard page listing some artists, with the following url: `/dashboard`.

 :warning: ***For now, any data is stored inside a React useState.
 There is no real database.
 No interaction with the API.*** :warning: